 This is true for Andrew, who works in sales.
 “When other people are around there is a social pressure to work.
 You feel as if you are being watched, which is a good thing.
 A lot of my friends who work from home used to go to a café to work, to get that feeling…if you are working from home you can start procrastinating by going into the kitchen and cleaning the hob,” he said.

-Despite needing external encouragement, we are actually really good at driving ourselves, according to motivation expert Dr Kou Murayama from the University of Reading.
-“Although extrinsic incentives undoubtedly play an important role in shaping our behaviour, humans are endowed with the remarkable capacity to engage in a task without such incentives, by self-generating intrinsic rewards,” he said.
+Despite needing external encouragement, we are good at driving ourselves, according to motivation expert Dr. Kou Murayama from the University of Reading.
+“Although extrinsic incentives undoubtedly play an important role in shaping our behavior, humans are endowed with the remarkable capacity to engage in a task without such incentives, by self-generating intrinsic rewards,” he said.
 So our loss of motivation during this pandemic isn’t just about the lack of external encouragement due to working from home.
 It’s something deeper.

 Why might we start to lose motivation during a world crisis?

-An important internal motivator is the need to find a meaning to our lives, identified by famous psychiatrists and philosophers from Viktor Frankl to Leo Tolstoy.
-Meaning gives our lives purpose, values and a frame to live by, and can boost self-worth.
+An important internal motivator is a need to find meaning in our lives, identified by famous psychiatrists and philosophers from Viktor Frankl to Leo Tolstoy.
+Meaning gives our lives purpose, values, and a frame to live by, and can boost self-worth.